 Shanks always need a good sauce, but which sauce?

-You need something bold for a shank, and as I began paging through cookbooks, I thought about a shank recipe from my friend David Leite in his The New Portuguese Table.
+You need something bold for a shank, and as I began paging through cookbooks, I thought about a shank recipe from my friend David Leite in his book The New Portuguese Table.
 It is pretty much the only cookbook that treats Portuguese cooking in a modern sense; the only other Portuguese books I’ve seen are focused on old, traditional recipes.
 Leite’s recipe has includes a lot of warm spices — cloves, cinnamon, allspice — as well as molasses.
 I love molasses.

 Naturally I can’t leave well enough alone, so I modified Leite’s recipe by adding chiles and juniper berries, doubling the red wine called for and by finely pureeing the sauce at the end.
 Why puree?
 Because you can use the leftover sauce to dress pasta.

-The sauce is sweet-savory-spicy-hot-rich (did I mention there is four ounces of pureed, simmered homemade bacon in it?).
+The sauce is sweet-savory-spicy-hot-rich (did I mention there are four ounces of pureed, simmered homemade bacon in it?).
 The venison shank you can eat with just a fork — no knife needed.
 Silky-smooth and super flavorful.

 Braised Venison Shanks, Portuguese Style